 We have seen a steady favouring of the passing game, and whilst the running game needs to be good to keep a D honest these figures don’t suggest it’s the key to playoff success.

 There is a chance we will see a 2,000 yard back again.
-Watching them rack up the yards over a season is a joy, but as they would need to be the featured part of the Offense don’t hold your breath on it happening soon.
+Watching them rack up the yards over a season is a joy, but as joyful as it would be to see would it bring success?
+Only time will tell.

 Featured Image: One of the great sights – Barry Sanders in full flight.
 Image from Detroit Metro Times.